Diamond Dicing: Conclusion

 \section{Conclusion}

 We presented a formal analysis of the \diamondcube\ cube.
-We have shown that, for the parameter $k$ associated with each dimension in every data cube, there is only one $k_1, k_2, \ldots k_d$-\diamondcube.
+We have shown that, for the parameter $k$ associated with each dimension in every data cube, there is only one $k_1, k_2, \ldots k_d$-carat \diamondcube.
 By varying the $k_i$'s we get a collection of \diamondcube s for a cube.
-We established upper and lower bounds on the parameter $k$ for both \textsc{count} and \textsc{sum}-based \diamondcube\ cubes.
+We established upper and lower bounds on the parameter $\kappa$ for both \textsc{count} and \textsc{sum}-based \diamondcube\ cubes.

-We have designed, implemented and tested algorithms to compute \diamondcube s on real and synthetic data sets.
+We have designed, implemented and tested algorithms to compute \diamondcube{}s on real and synthetic data sets.
 Experimentally, the algorithms bear out our theoretical results.
-An unexpected experimental result is that the number of iterations required to process the \diamondcube s with $k$ slightly greater than $\kappa$ is often twice that required to process the $\kappa$-\diamondcube , which also resulted in an increase in running time.
+An unexpected experimental result is that the number of iterations required to process the \diamondcube{}s with $k$ slightly greater than $\kappa$ is often twice that required to process the $\kappa$-carat \diamondcube{}.
+This also results in an increase in running time.

-We have shown that computing \diamondcube s for large data sets is feasible.
-Our binary implementation fared better on large, sparse data cubes than other approaches and these results confirm that this algorithm is scalable.
+We have shown that computing \diamondcube s for large data sets is feasible. \ref{algo:shrinkingInput} fared better on large, sparse data cubes than other approaches and our results confirm that this algorithm is scalable.

-\subsection{Future Research Directions}
+\paragraph{Future Research Directions}

-Although it is faster to compute a \diamondcube\ cube using our implementation than using the standard relational DBMS operations or OLAP operators, the speed does not conform to the OLAP goal of near constant time query execution.
+Although it is faster to compute a \diamondcube\ cube using our implementation than using the standard relational DBMS operations, the speed does not conform to the OLAP goal of near constant time query execution.
 Different approaches could be taken to improve execution speed: compress the data so that more of the cube can be retained in memory; use multiple processors in parallel; or, if an approximate solution is sufficient, we might process only a sample of the data.
 These are some of the ideas to be explored in future work.

 Data cubes are often organised with hierarchies of relationships within dimensions.
 For example, a \emph{time} dimension may include aggregations for year, month and day.
 Our current work does not address the issue of hierarchies and how they might be exploited in the computation of \diamondcube s.
 This is also a potential avenue for future work.